librato/librato-collectd-docker/README.md

 ### Installation

-The custom plugin will need to be installed along with an updated types.db (`docker.db`). the `collectd` service can then be restarted.
+The custom plugin will need to be installed along with an updated types.db (`docker.db`).
+Additionally, we need to add a non-superuser user to the `docker` system group for access to the UNIX socket where the Docker API is listening.
+For our purposes, we've chosen the unprivileged `nobody` system user, although you can adjust this as needed for your environment.
+The `collectd` service can then be restarted.

 ```
 $ git clone https://github.com/librato/librato-collectd-docker.git
 $ sudo cp collectd-docker.py /usr/share/collectd/
 $ sudo cp docker.conf /etc/collectd/collectd.conf.d/
 $ sudo cp docker.db /etc/collectd/collectd.conf.d/
+$ sudo usermod -a -G docker nobody
 $ sudo service collectd restart
 ```